This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 Shiso + Lotus Root + Carrot

 Egg + Nori Seaweed + Ikura

 Salmon + Ikura

-And cut out the carrot slices to look like flower.
+Cut out carrot slices to look like flowers.

-Place a sheet of plastic wrap on top of scale and measure 30g (2 Tbsp) of sushi rice and make a round ball.
-Transfer to a plate and measure next batch.
-Make sure to cover the rice ball with saran wrap and sushi rice with the damp towel to prevent from the rice drying.
+Place a sheet of plastic wrap on top of the scale and measure 30g (2 Tbsp) of sushi rice and make a round ball.
+Transfer to a plate and measure the next batch.
+Make sure to cover the rice ball with saran wrap and sushi rice with the damp towel to prevent the rice from drying.

 Recipe by Namiko Chen of Just One Cookbook.
 All images and content on this site are copyright protected.
 Please do not use my images without my permission.
 If you’d like to share this recipe on your site, please re-write the recipe in your own words and link to this post as the original source.
 Thank you.

 Our Recommendations for Buying Sashimi Online

 When we have a sudden craving for sashimi we usually buy from our local Japanese supermarkets.
 If you don't have a reliable shop to purchase quality sashimi nearby, we would recommend buying from Catalina Offshore online.

 They've been in business for over forty years and all the sashimi products we've tried from them are outstanding.
 The products we love are the saku cut tuna, hamachi loin, and all types of salmon.
 Disclosure: We earn a small percentage commission from your purchase of products linked to Catalina Offshore.